Starting a business in Thailand: your gateway to ASEAN and beyond

 The IBC is a specialised vehicle for multinational corporations to establish regional headquarters in Thailand.
 It's issued by the Revenue Department.
 Incentives include tiered corporate tax reductions (as low as 3%), withholding tax exemptions on outbound dividends and a 15% flat personal income tax for foreign employees in Thailand.
 To qualify, you need capital of THB 10 million and minimum local operating expenses of THB 60 million annually.

-Foreign investors seeking to use the IBC will typically aim to secure the BOI too.
+Foreign investors seeking to use the IBC will typically aim to secure the BOI as well.
 While you do not need BOI certificate to benefit from the IBC's tax breaks, you do need it to bypass the FBA's strict limits on foreign ownership.

 Thai trade and investment support office (TISO)